caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/intro/index.rst.txt

 .. _workerlist:

-List and Brief description of Caracal workers
+List and Brief description of CARACal workers
 ---------------------------------------------

-The following workers are available in Caracal.
+The following workers are available in CARACal.
 Typically, they are executed in the same order in which they are given below.
 Only the first three workers (general, getdata and  obsconf) should always be executed.
 All other workers are optional.